 Before you begin to build, choose a site that gets at least six hours of sun a day.
 Begin with a level surface, and turn the soil in the area that will become the raised bed.
 Consider using a raised garden bed kit or create beds with planter wall blocks and lumber for a customized raised bed.
 Kits usually come in two sizes, 4- x 4-foot and 4- x 8-foot, and can be stacked for added depth.
 This depth is particularly necessary if you’re growing root vegetables.
-See below to learn how to install a raised bed kit.

 To construct a raised bed, rot-resistant redwood and cedar are good choices.
 Raised beds can also be built with pavers, bricks, stones and synthetic lumber.
 If you’re growing edibles and want to keep an organic garden, go with untreated materials like redwood or cedar.

-Choose a well-draining soil that is rich in organic matter and nutrients.
+For your raised bed, choose a well-draining soil that is rich in organic matter and nutrients.
 Many gardeners make their own soil from a mixture of 75 percent topsoil and 25 percent screened compost.
 You may want to add peat moss and vermiculite for lightness and drainage, and a slow-release fertilizer for a healthy start.

-For an easy solution, try pre-mixed raised garden bed soil.
+For an easy solution, try pre-mixed, raised garden bed soil.
 It’s formulated to give your vegetables, flowers and herbs just what they need to grow.

 Vegetables and flowers are planted close together in a raised bed, and sometimes in a triangle formation instead of rows.
 This keeps down weeds and maximizes the use of space.
 For irrigation, try installing a drip irrigation system, or a soaker hose.
 Cover the soaker hose with an organic mulch such as straw, hay, wood chips or pine bark.
 The mulch will suppress weeds and keep moisture in the soil.